How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 SkyTeam

-- Delta SkyMiles: Delta may no longer publish an award chart, but its partner search ability is ok.
-Not great, just good.
+• Delta SkyMiles: Delta may no longer publish an award chart, but its partner search ability isn't to be overlooked.
+It's not great, just good.
 Unlike Oneworld and Star Alliance, there is no “best” booking engine for SkyTeam awards, with Delta, Air France, and Korean Air each having pitfalls.
-The upsides to the Delta site are the five-week search window, plenty of options to filter results, and seeing options in an easy-to-digest format that instantly shows saver-level awards if available.
+The upsides to the Delta site are the five-week search window, plenty of options to filter results.
+It's also nice to see options in an easy-to-digest format that instantly shows saver-level partner awards if available.
 Just don’t expect all results to be accurate.

-- Air France Flying Blue: Although the Air France website is renowned for displaying phantom space, it’s still the most reliable of SkyTeam’s member websites to search for partner award flights.
+• Air France/KLM Flying Blue: Although the Air France/KLM websites are renowned for displaying phantom space, it’s still the most reliable of SkyTeam’s member websites to search for partner award flights.
 Flying Blue offers sharp and accurate search results for Europe, although those results do tend to favor its own flights over partner airlines.
 Using the calendar feature is handy, as well.

 Emirates and Etihad

-The same goes for Etihad Guest.
-You’ll find the best resource is the Etihad website.
+The best resource for Etihad awards is the Etihad website.
 Search for GuestSeat space, which should be bookable with partner programs like AAdvantage and Aeroplan.
+The latter two are decent choices for finding Etihad availability since you're likely booking with these miles anyway.

 Final Thoughts